kLog: A Language for Logical and Relational Learning with Kernels: Graphicalization and feature generation

 where $\mathbf{1}$ denotes the indicator function, $r(A)$ is the root of $A$ and $\ell(v)$ the label of vertex $v$.
 The role of $\kappa_{root}$ is to ensure that only neighborhoods centered on the same type of vertex will be compared.
 Assuming a valid kernel for $\kappa_{subgraph}$ (in the following Sections we give details on concrete instantiations), we can finally define the NSPDK as:

-For efficiency reasons we consider the zero-extension of $K$ obtained by imposing an upper bound on the radius and the distance parameter: $K_{r^*,d^*}(G,G')=\sum_{r=0}^{r^*} \sum_{d=0}^{d^*} \kappa_{r,d}(G,G')$, that is, we limit the sum of the $\kappa_{r,d}$ kernels for all increasing values of the radius (distance) parameter up to a maximum given value $r^*$ ($d^*$).
+For efficiency reasons we consider the zero-extension of $K$ obtained by imposing an upper bound on the radius and the distance parameter: $K_{\maxradius,\maxdistance}(G,G')=\sum_{r=0}^{\maxradius} \sum_{d=0}^{\maxdistance} \kappa_{r,d}(G,G')$, that is, we limit the sum of the $\kappa_{r,d}$ kernels for all increasing values of the radius (distance) parameter up to a maximum given value \maxradius\ (\maxdistance).
 Furthermore we consider a normalized version of $\kappa_{r,d}$, that is: $ \hat{\kappa}_{r,d}(G,G')=\frac{\kappa_{r,d}(G,G')}{\sqrt{\kappa_{r,d}(G,G) \kappa_{r,d}(G',G')}}, $ to ensure that relations induced by all values of radii and distances are equally weighted regardless of the size of the induced part sets.

-Finally, it is easy to show that the NSPDK is a valid kernel as: 1) it is built as a decomposition kernel over the countable space of all pairs of neighborhood subgraphs of graphs of finite size; 2) the kernel over parts is a valid kernel; 3) the zero-extension to bounded values for the radius and distance parameters preserves the kernel property; and 4) so does the normalization step.
+Finally, it is easy to show that the NSPDK is a valid kernel as: 1) it is built as a decomposition kernel over the countable space of all pairs of neighborhood subgraphs of graphs of finite size; 2) the kernel over parts is a valid kernel; 3) the zero-extension to bounded values for the radius and distance parameters preserves positive definiteness and symmetry; and 4) so does the normalization step.

-\subsection{Subgraph Kernels}
+\subsubsection{Subgraph kernels}

 The role of $\kappa_{subgraph}$ is to compare pairs of neighborhood graphs extracted from two graphs.
 The application of the graphicalization procedure to diverse relational datasets can potentially induce graphs with significantly different characteristics.
 In some cases (discrete property domains) an exact matching between neighborhood graphs is appropriate, in other cases however (continous properties domains) it is more appropriate to use a {\em soft} notion of matching.